S5136911/A111/README.md

 ### API functions:

 Group:

-•	GET /api/groups
+• GET /api/groups  : Route to get list of all group from the database.
-•	GET /api/groups/:id
+• GET /api/groups/:id : Route to get a single group
-•	POST /api/groups
+• POST /api/groups : check for duplicate id's
-•	DELETE /api/groups/:id
+• DELETE /api/groups/id :Route to delete a single group

 User:

-•	GET /api/users
+• GET /api/users : Route to get list of all users from the database.
-•	GET /api/users/:username
+• GET /api/users/:username : Route to get a single item
-•	PUT /api/users/:username
+• DELETE /api/users/:username: Route to delete a single item •api/users/checkuser:check for duplicate id's •api/users/add: Route to manage adding a user

+Channel:
+• GET /api/ Channel  : Route to get list of all Channel from the database.
+• GET /api/ Channel /:id : Route to get a single Channel
-•	POST /api/users
+• POST /api/ Channel : check for duplicate id's
-•	DELETE /api/users/:username、
+• DELETE /api/ Channel /id :Route to delete a single Channel

 、

 Files